Frequently Asked Questions (FAQ) about

 - Entire staff boasts over 100 years of collective experience in the refractive surgery field.

-- The most advanced laser corrective and flap technology available in the entire Southeast US – the ultrafastWavelight Allegretto laser with perfect pulse treatment, and the femtosecond (FS200 & IntraLase laser) for uniquely safe and precise corneal flap creation for premium results.
+- The most advanced laser corrective and flap technology available in the entire Southeast US – for uniquely safe and precise corneal flap creation for premium results.

 - We are first and only laser eye center in the Ft.
 Lauderdale/Broward County area to offer the IntraLase laser for uniquely safer flap creation.